blue-ish34/s3d/README.md

-# s3d
+# srm3d
-A simple 3d API for rendering simple scenes in JavaScript and HTML
+A Simple RayMarching 3d API for rendering simple scenes in JavaScript and HTML

 WIP